Musical + artistic success requires 3 main areas of focus:

 There is a common misconception that you only need to be able to play an instrument well in order to build your music careers.
 But as I have previously stated, that is only 1/3 of the picture here; it's no wonder that many musicians struggle to succeed in today’s musical world.

-Yes, of course if you can get your foot in the door and a label is interested in you, by all means I would recommend you don’t pass up the opportunity (their training and resources in marketing can be extremely helpful in furthering your career).
+If you can get your foot in the door and a label is interested in you, by all means I would recommend leveraging their marketing resources, just make sure an experience lawyer negotiates your contract so you don't end up with a pile of debt after they're done with you.

 So that is a brief outline of what TheRealMusician.com is all about.
 It’s about taking those 3 things (Music, Philosophy, and Marketing) that are necessary for you to build your music careers (And not be counting on a record label scout to find you).